khaller93/graphdb-free/README.md

     rep:repositoryID "dbpedia" ;
     rdfs:label "DBPedia" ;
     rep:repositoryImpl [
-        rep:repositoryType "graphdb:FreeSailRepository";
+        rep:repositoryType "graphdb:SailRepository";
         sr:sailImpl [
-            sail:sailType "graphdb:FreeSail" ;
+            sail:sailType "graphdb:Sail" ;
             owlim:entity-index-size "100000000" ;
         ]

     ].
 ```

-Optionally, data that must be preloaded can be added to the `toLoad` directory of the corresponding repository folder in a format that is supported by the [PreLoad Tool](http://graphdb.ontotext.com/documentation/standard/loading-data-using-preload.html) of the given GraphDB version.
-The [PreLoad Tool](http://graphdb.ontotext.com/documentation/standard/loading-data-using-preload.html) can handle GZip compressed files.
+Optionally, data that must be preloaded can be added to the `toLoad` directory of the corresponding repository folder in a format that is supported by the [Importrdf/PreLoad Tool](https://graphdb.ontotext.com/documentation/10.0/loading-data-using-importrdf.html) of the given GraphDB version.
+The [Importrdf/PreLoad Tool](https://graphdb.ontotext.com/documentation/10.0/loading-data-using-importrdf.html) can handle GZip compressed files.

 The organization of the `/repository.init/` could look like this, and the small program would initialize both of those repositories and preload the data.